AS-Systems/2025_DSA_S8_POTEREJKO/README.md

 To install and run the LibraryManager application:

-1. Download the setup file from the `installer` folder of this repository:
+1. Download the setup file from the `Installer` folder of this repository:
    [`Installer/LibraryManagerSetup.msi`]

 2. Double-click `LibraryManagerSetup.msi` to launch the installer.